 Part of Jackrabbit Village, Abbott Hall is one of three residence halls completed in August 2010.
 The four floors house 148 students with 21 rooms on each floor.

 Alfred Dairy Science Hall

 Receiving its first major renovation in 51 years, the dairy microbiology building was dedicated as the Alfred Dairy Science Hall in October 2011.
 It is home to the Department of Dairy and Food Science and the Department of Biology and Microbiology.

 An addition of the Jerome J. Lohr Building, this two-level building is the home of the SDSU Alumni Association.

-In 2020, SDSU opened a 12,400-square-foot American Indian Student Center, which provides a "home away from home" environment and cultural activities.
+In 2020, SDSU opened the 12,400-square-foot American Indian Student Center, which provides a "home away from home" environment and cultural activities.
 The $4.5 million facility provides student support services, technology resources, office space and meeting rooms.

-Animal Science Arena is a 21,000-square-foot facility that serves as home to the Little International livestock exposition as well as hosting other livestock events.
+The Animal Science Arena is a 21,000-square-foot facility that serves as home to the Little International livestock exposition as well as hosting other livestock events.

 Built in 1977 at a cost of 4 million dollars, the Animal Science Complex is comprised of three units: the Animal Science Arena, the Meat Lab and research laboratories.